 Why This Makes Sense Right Now

 Canada has a housing shortage.
 Adding rental units helps with that, but it also helps your family’s finances.
-That extra rental income can make a real difference in your monthly budget.
+That extra rental income can make a real difference in your monthly budget, and if your existing rentals are underperforming, learn how to fix negative cash flow on rentals.

 Interest rates appear to be dropping, which makes borrowing more attractive.
 New policies are speeding up approvals and making permits easier to get.
 The timing is actually pretty good for this type of project.